Pre-opening restaurant leads FAQ's

 3) How many leads can I expect each week, and are they new each week?

 Recent averages show 250 to 450 nationwide leads per week.
-Leads are intended to be fresh, new, and different each week, and our team duplicate-checks against prior weeks.
+Leads are fresh, new, and different each week.

 A key point: this is not a raw data dump.
 Each lead is curated for sales use, which requires separating signal from noise.
 Properly researching a lead often takes more than an hour when you account for cross-checking sources, verifying the address, confirming the operator entity, and adding usable context for outreach.

-AI supports our discovery workflow, but it cannot replace verification.
+AI supports our discovery workflow, but it cannot replace human verification.
 Accuracy comes from human checkpoints and decision-making: interpreting filings, resolving contradictions, and confirming what is real versus speculative.
-In many cases, validation requires direct outreach and real conversations with operators during the confirmation process.
+In most cases, validation requires direct outreach and real conversations with operators during the confirmation process.

 A major part of the value-added work is contact enrichment.
-Our team actively identifies and verifies decision-makers and points of contact, then adds usable outreach details when available, including names, titles, phone numbers, and emails.
-This turns early activity signals into leads your team can actually pursue.
+Our team actively identifies and verifies decision-makers and points of contact, then adds usable outreach details when available including names, titles, phone numbers, and emails.
+This turns early activity signals into leads your team can actually pursue right away.

 We start with a larger stream of public activity, but our research team typically discards roughly half of what we see because it is late, incorrect, duplicative, or too speculative to be useful.
 The goal is simple: deliver actionable early-stage sales leads that help reps sell their products and services without wasting time on bad records.